|Dr. Alex T Magaisa|

 |Born||Alex Tawanda Magaisa|

 |Employer||University of Kent, UK|

 |Spouse(s)||Shamiso Magaisa (wife)|

-Alex Tawanda Magaisa was born on 9 August 1975 in the then Charter District, Rhodesia (now Chikomba District, Zimbabwe.
+Born: 9 August 1975 in the then Charter District, Rhodesia (now Chikomba District, Zimbabwe.
 He grew up in both rural and urban Zimbabwe, with his experiences in the countryside having a long-lasting impact on him and the way he sees life and people.
-He is married to Shamiso.

-Magaisa has worked at the University Warwick, the University of Nottingham and is presently based at Kent Law School, the University of Kent.
-His main area of teaching and research is company and financial services law.
+Magaisa worked at the University of Warwick, the University of Nottingham and was based at Kent Law School, the University of Kent at the time of his death on 5 June 2022.
+His main area of teaching and research was company and financial services law.

 Magaisa was the Chief Adviser to Morgan Tsvangirai in the period to the July 2013 parliamentary and presidential election in Zimbabwe.
 As chief of staff in the Office of the Prime Minister, he was responsible for overseeing staff and delivering support to the Prime Minister.

 He was the technical adviser to Constitution Parliamentary Select Committee (COPAC), the organ that wrote the new Constitution of Zimbabwe in the period to the March 2013 constitutional referendum.

 Magaisa also worked in financial services regulation, having spent three years at the Jersey Financial Services Commission (JFSC), the financial services regulator in Jersey, the international finance centre based in the Channel Islands.